ruano1983/dotfiles/.config/qtile/README.md

 ![desktop qtile](/images/1747310815.png)

-My Qtile layout has a status bar with real-time information widgets on the right and workspaces on the left, including the name of the focused app.
-The taskbar has a black background color, and the active workspace is colored according to color themes.
+My Qtile design has a status bar with real-time information widgets on the right and workspaces on the left, including the name of the highlighted app.
+The taskbar has a simple, attractive black background, and the active workspace is colored with the color theme's accent.
 The font I use is Ubuntu Bold.
 Make sure you have it on your system.

 for the widget icons I use nerd typography.